Vehicles may be equipped with an application that analyzes the surrounding environment (i.e. wheather

 to extend Eclipse MOSAIC.

-A new release of Eclipse MOSAIC is here!
-The committer team from Fraunhofer FOKUS and DCAITI is proud to present Eclipse MOSAIC 21.1 to the open source community.
-This new version focuses on a better usage of communication simulators SNS, OMNeT++, and ns-3, and allows to use a much faster integration of the traffic simulator SUMO.
+The spring release of Eclipse MOSAIC has arrived!
+The committer team from Fraunhofer FOKUS and DCAITI is proud to present Eclipse MOSAIC 22.0 to the open source community.
+This new version introduces perception facilities to the Application simulator and improved the integration of the traffic simulator SUMO.